 Frequently asked questions

-How long does it take to get a roof repaired after a hail storm in Lafayette?
+How long does it take to repair hail damage in Lafayette?

 Wind/hail deductible notice